inmanta/inmanta-core/docs/configuration_requirements.rst

     This page shows the configuration requirements for the Inmanta Service Orchestrator |version_major| version.
     These constraints are defined for the whole lifetime of this major version i.e. they are not pinned to a specific three-digit version.
+Upper bounds may be added when a new major version is released.

     .. datatemplate:json:: required_configuration.json